tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Entities/Entity.md

 ### validated

-Indicates wether an entity was validated, calling the validate() method
+Indicates whether an entity was validated, calling the validate() method

 ```php
 private bool $validated